California Independent Contractor Law (2023)

 Aggrieved workers can file a lawsuit, under California’s Private Attorney General Act, to recover a share of the total labor code penalties that the state of California is entitled to.
 In the case of misclassification, the California labor commission is entitled to between $5,000 and $25,000 for each worker that the company intentionally misclassified.

-How to Sue Your Employer for Misclassification in California in 2018
+How to Sue Your California Employer for Misclassification as an Independent Contractor in 2023

 If you think you were misclassified and are entitled to a recovery, what are your options for suing?
 You could retain an attorney and file a class action or a private attorney general lawsuit, or both.
 You could represent yourself in small claims court, but filing a small claims case in California will limit the amount you can recover to $10,000.
 If your contract with the company has an arbitration clause, you could represent yourself or retain an attorney to represent you in arbitration.
 Generally, arbitration awards are significantly higher for parties represented by an attorney, compared to parties that represent themselves.